 Fort Bend Independent School District ("FBISD" or the "District") is subject to the rules and regulations contained in all Governing Documents.
 Governing Documents shall include federal and state law, Board policy (including the Student Code of Conduct), and this Special Education Administrative Procedures.
+These Special Education Administrative Procedures serve as the Operating Guidelines for Special Education as required by the Texas Education Agency.
 In the event of any inconsistencies or conflict between the Governing Documents, the following order of precedence shall apply:

-- Federal law - State law - Board policy (including the Student Code of Conduct) - Special Education Administrative Procedures
+- o Federal law - o State law - o Board policy (including the Student Code of Conduct) - o Special Education Administrative Procedures (Operating Guidelines)

 The District reserves the right to modify provisions of the Special Education Administrative Procedures at any time when it deems necessary.
 While the Administrative Procedures may be adopted and revised throughout the year, the Special Education Administrative Procedures, including any updates thereto, is published on a yearly basis.
-Further, the FBISD Special Education Administrative Procedures are not for the purpose of creating a requirement that is not otherwise imposed by the Individuals with Disabilities Education Improvement Act ("IDEA"), together with its implementing federal regulations, state statutes and rules, as they shall from time to time be amended, and shall not be construed to create a higher standard than that established by IDEA
+Further, although these Procedures may refer to rights established through law or District policy, the Procedures do not create any additional rights for students and parents.